atulanand206/go-kafka/README.md

 Kafka is a framework implementation of a software bus using stream-processing.
 It provides messaging queue with an interactive interface.
 Once you have Kafka running any service written in any language can register itself as publisher or subscriber of a topic.
 It can also be considered as a sequential implementation when multiple services can interact among themselves without the need of a REST endpoint.

+## Learning outcomes
+- Configurations involved for creating kafka publisher and consumer.
+- Create kafka topic to build messaging queues.
+- Setting up a kafka cluster using confluent images for Zookeeper and Kafka for replication and balancing.
+- Functions as method argument to read the messages from the cluster.

 ## Pre-requisites

 - You should have a kafka cluster running on your machine.